sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 # Third stage

-17. It is left to the prudent judgment of the Ordinary whether the three following stages, i.e., the three series of exorcisms, are to be carried out independently and separately, or whether all three are to be combined into one action, or even whether only one of the three is to be used, omitting the other two.
+17\.
+It is left to the prudent judgment of the Ordinary whether the three following stages, i.e., the three series of exorcisms, are to be carried out independently and separately, or whether all three are to be combined into one action, or even whether only one of the three is to be used, omitting the other two.

-18. The ceremonies of this stage are always to take place with the men in a separate group and the same for the women; also if convenient at a different place or time.
+18\.
+The ceremonies of this stage are always to take place with the men in a separate group and the same for the women; also if convenient at a different place or time.

-19. The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
+19\.
+The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
 He kneels and implores God's help, after which he rises, signs himself with the cross, and says:

 P: **God, come to my rescue.**

-All: **ord, make haste to help me.**
+All: **Lord, make haste to help me.**

 P: **Glory be to the Father.**

 All: **As it was in the beginning.**

 ## For men
-## At the entrance or in the vestibule of the church

-20. The priest says to the candidates (now called the elect) who are standing before him: **Pray, you who are chosen by God; kneel down and say the Our Father.**
+20\.
+The priest says to the candidates (now called the elect) who are standing before him: **Pray, you who are chosen by God; kneel down and say the Our Father.**

 The candidates kneel and say Our Father (up to the word "evil" inclusive.)